-Kazbegi is a mountain town near the Russian border.
+Kazbegi is a popular destination for travellers from Tbilisi.
+The mountain town near the Russian border is actually called Stepantsminda, but it is still coloquially known as Kazbegi after the mountain that towers over the region.
 It has breathtaking views in all directions making it a popular place for hikers in summer and skiers in winter.
-If you can spend some time here I highly recommend it, but even if you are pushed for time, you can still have an incredible experience in just a weekend.
+If you can spend some time here I highly recommend it, but even if you are pushed for time, you can still have an incredible experience in just a couple of days.

-As I was working in Tbilisi, I only had the weekend to explore this mountainous region of northeast Georgia.
+As I was working in Tbilisi as a digital nomad, I only had the weekend to explore this mountainous region of northeast Georgia.
 I finished work early on Friday and was back on Sunday.
-Here’s how I did it.
+Here’s how I spent my two nights in Kazbegi.

 Where Is Kazbegi?